agussman/coredex/README.md

 Following instructions here: https://docs.aws.amazon.com/neptune/latest/userguide/quickstart.html

+# Setting up Neptune using the CloudFormation Stack wizard

+ Before beginning, make sure you've created an existing EC2 ssh key (`.pem`).

+ 1) No changes on Select Template, hit Next
+ 2) On Specify Details under Parameters, change *DbInstanceType* to `db.r4.large`, *EC2ClientInstanceType* to `t2.micro`.
+Select your `.pem` for *EC2SSHKeyPairName*.
+ 3) Options, no change
+ 4) Review and Create
+ 5) Wait.
+This seems like it takes way longer than it should.
+Easy 10 minutes.

 # Setting up Neptune

 We're going to launch a Neptune Cluster and a small EC2 instance to connect to the cluster and host a lightweight web interface for exploring graph data.